 Image courtesy of Rupert Lean

-Pythons can be humanely euthanized on private lands at any time with landowner permission - no permit required- and the FWC encourages people to remove pythons from private lands whenever possible.
+Pythons can be humanely euthanized on private lands at any time with landowner permission - no permit or hunting license required - and the FWC encourages people to remove pythons from private lands whenever possible.

-Live pythons may not be removed from these areas but hunters may keep and/or sell the skins and meat (note: Burmese pythons from Everglades National Park have been found to have very high levels of mercury and may not be recommended for human consumption).
+Unless you have a Python Removal Permit, live pythons may not be removed from these areas.
+However python skins or meat may be kept and/or sold.
+PLEASE NOTE: Burmese pythons from Everglades National Park have been found to have very high levels of mercury; therefore meat from pythons harvested in Florida may not be recommended for human consumption.